Skip to content

 sudo dnf update

-Otherwise, you can always update everything but not those packages.
+Otherwise, you can always update everything but not the driver packages.

 Fix language